 They also have anti-inflammatory properties, and in laboratory tests, they’ve been shown to kill and prevent many forms of cancer.
 Blueberries are also filled with antioxidants and have been shown to improve the health of animals, as well as humans.
 You can add blueberries to your dogs kibble or use them as a training treat!

 Please consult a veterinarian before adding any of the suggested foods to your dogs diet.
+Check out our blog for Dog Food and Treat Recommendations!

 It’s Pawty Time is a dog walking and pet sitting company located in Hillsborough, New Jersey.
 We are fully bonded and insured and service: Hillsborough, Belle Mead, Skillman, Montgomery.
 Contact us to see if we can service your area.
 At It’s Pawty Time, we know your pet is a member of your family and their happiness, comfort, and safety are our top priority.